forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 ---

-[Hugo](https://gohugo.io "Hugo Website") the popular static site generator written in GoLang has taken the community by storm.
+The popular static site generator written in GoLang - [Hugo](https://gohugo.io "Hugo Website") - has taken the community by storm.
 It brings all the benefits of a static site generator - 100% Flexibility, Security, Speed - but also steals the show otherwise 👉 [Hugo + Jekyll Benchmarked](/blog/hugo-vs-jekyll-benchmark/ "Hugo + Jekyll Benchmarked Article").
 In fact, the [Forestry.io](https://forestry.io "forestry.io") website is built with Hugo.

 For this week on [_Frontend Friday_](/tags/frontend-friday/ "frontend friday tag")_,_ we'll be covering how to get set up with [Hugo](https://gohugo.io "Hugo Website") on your local machine, including setting up a theme and customizing it, as well as writing your own CSS & JS.